kfinner/lensing_distortion/README.md

 # lensing_distortion
 Distorts an image according to an SIS profile.

+to run: python aaa.py from terminal

+dependencies are:
+astropy
+pillow
+numpy
+matplotlib
+argparse
+scipy

 Current state:
 1. Creates a Gaussian background galaxy and distorts it according to an SIS mass profile.
 2. Adds a Sersic galaxy into the image.